 Impact Evaluation of DFID Programme to Accelerate Improved Nutrition for the Extreme Poor in Bangladesh

-DFID has commissioned an independent impact evaluation of the programme's impacts which IDS is coordinating as part of a wider consortium framework lead by PATH based in Washington.
-Evaluation partners leading on different aspects of the evaluation include BRAC University Institute of Governance and Development (BIGD), Dhaka; International Food Policy Research Institute (IFPRI) based in Washington/Dhaka; DATA Ltd., Dhaka; ITAD, UK and the Centre for Natural Resource Studies (CNRS), Dhaka.
+In 2013 DFID commissioned an independent impact evaluation of the new programme which was carried out under a consortium framework led by PATH.
+The evaluation was led by IDS together with partners based at BRAC Institute of Governance and Development (BIGD), International Food Policy Research Institute (IFPRI), ITAD and the Centre for Natural Resource Studies (CNRS).

-Comprising of four core components (quantitative surveys, qualitative research, a process evaluation and cost effectiveness study), the evaluation will assess the impact of the combination of nutrition and livelihood interventions on the nutritional status of children under two, as well as analysing the programme-specific and wider societal and contextual processes which may impact on programme outcomes and assessing the cost effectiveness (value for money) of integrating these types of interventions.
+Comprising of four complementary methodological components (a quantitative survey at baseline and endline, qualitative community-based research, a process evaluation and cost effectiveness study), the evaluation assessed the impact of the combination of nutrition and livelihood interventions on the nutritional status of children under two and explored some of the programme-specific design and implementation factors and wider societal and contextual processes which may have impacted on programme outcomes.

 - (880-2) 8114870, 9111328, 9129644